ampproject/amphtml/extensions/amp-addthis/amp-addthis.md

 3. Customize your sharing buttons to your liking, then hit “activate tool”.
 This will redirect you to our Get The Code page.
 4. Last but not least, copy and paste the inline code into the body section of your page where you want the share buttons to appear.
 For the Floating Share Buttons, you can place this code anywhere in the body as it will automatically appear on either the left or right side of your screen, depending on where you’ve set it in the tool’s settings.

 And that’s it!
 You should see the share buttons appearing on your page!

-Check out our YouTube video for step-by-step instructions:
+Check out our [YouTube video](https://www.youtube.com/watch?v=BSkuAB4er2o) for step-by-step instructions:
-<iframe width="560" height="315" src="https://www.youtube.com/embed/BSkuAB4er2o" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<amp-youtube data-videoid="BSkuAB4er2o" layout="responsive" width="480" height="270"></amp-youtube>

 ## Validation